renuo/moirai/README.md

 ### Manage translation strings in real time

-- Let your non-developer team members finally manage translations (yes, even Karen from marketing).
+- Let your non-developer team members finally manage translations (yes, even Karen from marketing...).
-- See those translations live in your app, so you can make sure “Submit” isn’t overlapping the button where “Do not press this button EVER” should be.
+- See those translations live in your app, so you can make sure “Submit” isn’t overlapping the button where “**Do not press this button EVER” should be.
 - Automatically create Pull Requests based on these changes, saving your developers from yet another “small tweak” email request.

 > Let the world be translated, one typo at a time.